Why We Need More RTs – and How to Help

 - Identify, shape and inspire new leadership in the profession

-We welcome your support in making others aware of the need for more RTs.
-By sharing your own experiences – as a respiratory therapist, a physician or clinical colleague, a respiratory care educator, a patient, or anyone else whose life is affected by the work of RTs – you will join our collective voice and bolster our power to make a difference.
+If you are a respiratory therapist, a physician or clinical colleague, a respiratory care educator or student, a patient, or anyone else whose life is affected by the work of RTs, tell us that story to join our collective voice and bolster our power to make a difference.

-- Assist with funding: Identify and introduce us to potential financial contributors so we can make the most of our campaign
+Contact us to introduce potential financial contributors so we can make the most of our campaign.

 If we are united in this shared purpose of growing interest, awareness and numbers in the profession, we will strengthen the future by ensuring access to high-quality respiratory care for everyone who needs it.
 Join us!